Electronic ticket: Self-service and remote check-in

 Several websites assist people holding e-tickets to check in online in advance of the twenty-four-hour airline restriction.
 These sites store a passenger's flight information and then when the airline opens up for online check-in the data is transferred to the airline and the boarding pass is emailed back to the customer.
 With this e-ticket technology, if a passenger receives his boarding pass remotely and is travelling without check-in luggage, he may bypass traditional counter check-in.

-The same provision also applies to airline ticket bookings made throught online travel agencies (OTAs).
+The same provision also applies to airline ticket bookings made through online travel agencies (OTAs).
 The booking data are usually presented in the form of a barcode, which is scanned at the airport to obtain a physical ticket or boarding pass.

 IATA mandated transition

 As part of the IATA Simplifying the Business initiative, the association instituted a program to switch the industry to 100% electronic ticketing.
 The program concluded on June 1, 2008, with the association saying that the resulting industry savings were approximately US$3 billion.

 In 2004 IATA Board of Governors set the end of 2007 as the deadline for airlines to make the transition to 100% electronic ticketing for tickets processed through the IATA billing and settlement plan; in June 2007, the deadline was extended to May 31, 2008.

 As of June 1, 2008 paper tickets can no longer be issued on neutral stock by agencies reporting to their local BSP.
 Agents reporting to the ARC using company-provided stock or issuing tickets on behalf of an airline (GSAs and ticketing offices) are not subject to that restriction.

 The industry was unable to comply with the IATA mandate and paper tickets remain in circulation as of February 2009.